 The number of applications for admission to the Law School exceeds the number of places in the entering class.
 Based upon their academic records and LSAT scores, a very high percentage of the applicants qualify for admission.
-While the Law School could choose its class solely on the basis of academic potential, the faculty has concluded that neither the public nor the profession would be best served by an admission process that is limited to selecting only those most likely to achieve academically.
+While the Law School could choose its class solely on the basis of academic potential, the faculty has concluded that neither the public nor the profession would be best served by an admission process that focuses solely on academic achievements.
 The faculty believes the educational process at the Law School and the legal profession are best served by an admission process that results in the selection of a diverse and talented student body and, to that end, has formulated an admission policy that takes into consideration individual skills and characteristics that might not necessarily be directly related to academic potential.

 An offer of admission to the school is valid only for the year stated in the notice of admission.
 An admitted applicant who does not enroll that year may reapply by filing the application for a subsequent year.
 An applicant who reapplies is considered with other students applying that year.
 Admission in one year does not ensure admission for a subsequent year.

 An admitted applicant can request a deferral of enrollment.
 The Law School will consider deferment requests on an individual basis if a written request is submitted with an explanatory statement.
 William & Mary typically grants deferred enrollment for one year if the candidate presents a compelling circumstance.
 Candidates serving in the military, AmeriCorps, Peace Corps, Teach for America, and those with other special considerations may request two-year deferments.
 Detailed instructions for deferment are provided at the time the request is granted.
 Candidates not granted deferred enrollment may reapply for admission in the subsequent year(s).

 Applicants who do not enroll at William & Mary or at any other law school may reapply to William & Mary.
 Reapplying candidates must complete a new application form.